jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.

-BBB projects I work on tend to be small, dedicated systems.

 The current Rev C BBBs have a 4GB *eMMC*.
 Older revisions had a 2GB *eMMC*, but since projects I'm working on assume a Rev C. That's what I'll do here.

+BBB projects I work on tend to be small, dedicated systems.

 The largest BBB system I've worked on included an X11 desktop to support a full-screen Java GUI application.
-The distributable image file for that project was less then *80MB* as a compressed tarball.

-That's not unreasonable for a network download.

-Uncompressed that X11/Java image was under *250MB* as a running system.
+The uncompressed image was under *250MB* as a running system.

-So there is plenty of space on the BBB *eMMC* to support this multiple *rootfs* strategy.
+There is enough space on the BBB *eMMC* to support a multiple *rootfs* strategy.

+The distributable image file for that project was less then *80MB* as a compressed tarball making full image network downloads reasonable.

 ### Assumptions